 For AI agents, this is a fundamentally different target.
 The agent doesn't need to reason about how services communicate because there's only one service.
 The agent doesn't need to manage connection strings because there are no connections.
 The schema is the source of truth for the data model, the API, and the access patterns simultaneously.

-The tradeoff is ecosystem lock-in.
+The tradeoff is real.
 You're not using Postgres.
 You're not using standard ORMs.
 Your team needs to learn Harper's model, and if you decide to leave, you're migrating data and rewriting your API layer.
-That's a real cost.
+That's a meaningful cost, and for teams with deep investment in their current stack, it may not be worth it.

-But there's something compelling about where this goes long-term.
-Harper's deployment platform, Fabric, distributes your application across a global cluster by selecting regions and latency targets.
+But there's something worth watching in where this goes long-term.
+Harper's deployment platform, Harper Fabric, distributes your application across a global cluster by selecting regions and latency targets.
 Because the runtime knows everything about your application from those three declarative files, it can make deployment decisions that would require significant DevOps expertise in a traditional stack.
 The gap between "I wrote the code" and "it's running in production across three continents" collapses to a single command.

-When you project this forward into a world where agents are writing most of the initial code, the combination of a minimal-surface-area runtime and an infrastructure-aware deployment platform starts to look like it was designed for this moment even though it predates the current AI wave.
+When you project this forward into a world where AI agents are writing a larger share of initial code, the combination of a minimal-surface-area runtime and an infrastructure-aware deployment platform is compelling.
+Whether it becomes a dominant pattern or a niche one is still an open question, but it's worth tracking.

 What makes a stack AI-friendly